zeek/zeek-docs/cluster-setup.rst

 Generally, running Zeek this way requires a privileged user with CAP_NET_RAW and CAP_NET_ADMIN capabilities.
 Linux supports file-based capabilities: A process executing an executable with capabilities will receive these.
-Using this mechanism allows to run Zeek as an unprivileged once the file capabilities have been added::
+Using this mechanism allows to run Zeek as an unprivileged user once the file capabilities have been added::

     sudo setcap cap_net_raw,cap_net_admin=+eip /path/to/zeek

-Ethtool tuning
+Offloading and ethtool tuning
-""""""""""""""
+"""""""""""""""""""""""""""""

 While not specific to AF_PACKET, it is recommended to disable any offloading features provided by the network card or Linux networking stack when running Zeek.
 This allows to see network packets as they arrive on the wire.
+See this `blog post <https://blog.securityonion.net/2011/10/when-is-full-packet-capture-not-full.html`>_ for more background

 Toggling these features can be done with the ``ethtool -K`` command, for example::